ekimb/mapquik/README.md

 ## Quick start

 ```
-target/release/hifimap <reads.fq> --reference <reference.fa>
+target/release/mapquik <reads.fq> --reference <reference.fa>
 ```

 ## Input

-`hifimap` takes a single FASTA/FASTQ input (gzip-compressed or not) as input.
+`mapquik` takes a single FASTA/FASTQ input (gzip-compressed or not) as input.
 Multi-line sequences, and sequences with lowercase characters, are not supported.

 If you have [seqtk](https://github.com/lh3/seqtk) installed, you can use